Virginia Family Law & Divorce Attorneys

 Livesay & Myers, P.C. has a team of experienced family law attorneys in Northern Virginia, each of them practicing exclusively family law.
 Be sure to read our client reviews, then examine the profiles of each of our family lawyers to find the one who is the best fit for you.

-Spring Consultation Special.
+Summer Consultation Special.
 For a limited time, schedule an initial one-hour consultation with one of our family lawyers for just $150.
 Contact us today to take advantage of this discounted rate.